Fort Myers Senior High School: Lee County High School

+Current building

 On Monday, September 4, 1950, Principal Ray Tipton welcomed 1,250 high school and junior high school students to their new school, Fort Myers High School.
-The new school was situated on 22 acres of land in Edison Park and was another state-of-the-art facility as fine as any in the state of Florida.
+The new school was situated on 22 acres of land in Edison Park and was another state-of-the-art facility as fine as any in Florida.
 The community raved about the new $610,000 school located on Cortez Blvd.
 The school has been located at this same site ever since.
 The original school included the main building, auditorium, an industrial arts building, home economics building, gymnasium, and stadium.
-There have been numerous additions over the years including the Edison Learning Center, the science building, the new gymnasium, the library, a new cafeteria, and the Commons Area wing.
+There have been numerous additions including the Edison Learning Center, the science building, the new gymnasium, the library, a new cafeteria, and the Commons Area wing.

 In 1996 a $14 million renovation took place.
-Upon completion, Fort Myers High School had expanded to 37 acres and had a complete technology overhaul and upgrade.
+Upon completion, Fort Myers High School expanded to 37 acres including a complete technology overhaul and upgrade.

 Serving as Principal at its current site have been: Ray Tipton 1950, Maurice Coleman 1951, Damon Hutzler 1952-62, Harold Thompson 1963-73, Herbert D. Wiseman 1974-1992, Dr. James Browder 1992-1994, Joni Logan 1994-1999, Dr. James Browder 2000-2003, Richard Shafer 2003-2006, David LaRosa 2006-2018 and Dr. Robert Butz 2018 to current.